 There are a number of established protocols for immune tolerance induction; these regimens differ in dose and duration of therapy (Stachnik, 2003).
 The North American Immune Tolerance Registry was established in 1993 to assess the various protocols used for immune tolerance therapy in the United States and Canada (Stachnik, 2003; Kroner, 1999; DiMichele and Kroner, 1999).
 Based on a survey of 168 centers that provide medical care to hemophilia patients, many clinicians in North America (about 50 %) use 100 to 200 U/kg of replacement factor VIII daily for immune tolerance therapy.
 In general, the duration of treatment is shorter when using higher doses of factor VIII.
 For doses of factor VIII over 50 U/kg daily, the mean treatment time was between 6 and 7 months; however, with lower doses of factor VIII (less than 50 U/kg daily), the mean duration of treatment was nearly 19 months.
 Highest success rates were found among patients who had a history of low maximum inhibitor titers (less than 50 Bethesda Units).

 Immune tolerance induction is not successful in all patients -- approximately 20 % to 30 % fail to respond (Stachnik, 2003).
 Although the duration of treatment varies among the immune tolerance protocols, most clinicians would agree that a patient who has not responded as expected after 12 to 24 months of treatment is unlikely to respond with further treatment.
 Re-induction tolerance, although occasionally successful, generally is not effective (Stachnik, 2003).
-For these patients, bleeding episodes can usually be controlled using bypassing agents, including factor IX complex (prothrombin complex concentrates or PCCs), recombinant factor VIIa (rFVIIa, NovoSeven), or activated anti-inhibitor coagulant complexes (AICCs or aPCCs).
-Porcine factor VIII can also be used for patients with no cross-reactivity to human factor VIII.
+For these patients, bleeding episodes can usually be controlled using bypassing agents, including factor IX complex (prothrombin complex concentrates or PCCs), recombinant factor VIIa (rFVIIa, NovoSeven RT), or activated anti-inhibitor coagulant complexes (AICCs or aPCCs).

 In view of the increasing safety of clotting-factor concentrates, long-term prophylactic therapy in the form of factor VIII infusion at least 3 times a week or factor IX infusion at least twice a week to prevent hemarthrosis in severely affected patients is gaining acceptance, especially in the treatment of infants and children.
 It has been shown that increasing in-vivo clotting-factor levels to more than 1 % activity (usually accomplished by giving 25 to 40 U/kg of factor VIII 3 times a week or 25 to 40 U/kg of factor IX twice a week) is sufficient to prevent most spontaneous joint bleeds and preserve joint function.